-We are a clinical stage biotechnology company focused on developing and preparing to commercialize treatments for cancer and diabetes based upon our proprietary cellulose-based live cell encapsulation technology, which we refer to as Cell-in-a-Box[®].
+We are a clinical stage biotechnology company focused on developing and preparing to commercialize treatments for cancer and diabetes based upon our use of a licensed proprietary cellulose-based live cell encapsulation technology we refer to as Cell-in-a-Box[®].
 We are working to advance clinical research and development of new cellular-based therapies in the oncology and diabetes arenas.
-We are now actively engaged with Austrianova Singapore Pte Ltd ("Austrianova") and other entities in preparation for clinical trials for our treatment of pancreatic cancer and its symptoms using encapsulated live cells similar to those used in previous Phase 1/2 and Phase 2 clinical trials using the same technology.
-We are also involved in preclinical studies to development for insulin dependent diabetes.
+We are now actively engaged with Austrianova Singapore Pte Ltd ("Austrianova"), Translational Drug Development, LLC ("TD2"), Clinical Network Services (CNS) Pty.
+Ltd. ("CNS"), Imaging Endpoints, LLC and other companies, physicians and scientists in preparing for clinical trials for our treatment of pancreatic cancer and its symptoms using encapsulated live cells similar to those used in previous Phase 1/2 and Phase 2 clinical trials in pancreatic cancer that employed the same technology.
+We are also involved in preclinical studies to develop a treatment for Type 1 diabetes and Type 2 insulin-dependent diabetes.